tyconsulting/TerraformEnterprise-PS/README.md

 $destroy = New-TFEDestroyPlan -TFEBaseURL $TFEBaseURL -Org $Org -WorkspaceName $workspaceName -Token $Token -Verbose -confirm:$false

 #Get Run status (when the workspace is set to auto-apply)
-Get-TFERunStatus -TFEBaseURL $TFEBaseURL -RunID $destroy.id -Token $Token -WaitForCompletion -Verbose
+Get-TFERunDetails -TFEBaseURL $TFEBaseURL -RunID $destroy.id -Token $Token -WaitForCompletion -Verbose

-#If the workspace is not configured to auto-apply, Set Get-TFERunStatus to exit when the run status is planned
+#If the workspace is not configured to auto-apply, Set Get-TFERunDetails to exit when the run status is planned
-Get-TFERunStatus -TFEBaseURL $TFEBaseURL -RunID $destroy.id -Token $Token -WaitForCompletion -StopAtPlanned -Verbose
+Get-TFERunDetails -TFEBaseURL $TFEBaseURL -RunID $destroy.id -Token $Token -WaitForCompletion -StopAtPlanned -Verbose
 ```

 ### Approve a Run or destroy and wait for it to complete